Nuitka/Nuitka/Developer_Manual.rst

 4. Type inference, detect and special case the handling of strings, integers, lists in the program.

-   This milestone is considered in progress
+   This milestone is considered in progress.

 5. Add interfacing to C code, so Nuitka can turn a ``ctypes`` binding into an efficient binding as written with C.